William Frey (bishop): Ecclesiastical career

 In 1985, he was one of the four candidates to be Presiding Bishop of the Episcopal Church, but lost to more liberal bishop Edmond Browning.
 In 1991, he proposed that the church's canon law require that all clergy be committed to abstaining from sexual relations outside marriage.

+On November 15, 1993 the Colorado Supreme Court affirmed lower court rulings that implicated Bishop Frey's conduct in a case of the sexual exploitation of a parishioner by Father Paul Robinson.

 In 1990, after 18 years in Colorado, he resigned as bishop to become the dean of Trinity Episcopal School for Ministry in Ambridge, Pennsylvania.
 He stepped down as dean in 1996 and moved to the San Antonio region in Texas to retire, but remained active in ministry.
 After the resignation of Bishop Jeffrey N. Steenson, Frey was asked to be assisting bishop for the Episcopal Diocese of the Rio Grande.
 During his time as assisting bishop of Rio Grande he debated Presiding Bishop Katharine Jefferts Schori.
 What was billed as a debate, with Frey representing traditional, orthodox Christianity, took place on December 12 of 2009.
 Some conservative observers were disappointed by Frey's lack of willingness to press Jefferts Schori on her former statements that called into question basic tenets of Christianity, like Jesus's resurrection from the dead.

 He also served as interim rector of Christ Church, San Antonio, Texas.
 He was a member of Communion Partners, an Episcopalian group which opposed the 77th General Episcopal Convention's decision to authorize the blessing of same-sex marriages in 2012.
 The measure to allow the blessing of same-sex unions won by a 111–41 vote with 3 abstentions.

 Frey's wife, Barbara, died in 2014.
 They had five adult children, two of whom are priests of the Episcopal Church.